nikolaStanojkovski/Selenium_Login/README.md

-# Login Test using Selenium Web Driver and Maven Project in Java
+# Selenium Login Test
 -----------------------------------------------------------------------------------
 ## Software design and testing project by Nikola Stanojkovski
 -----------------------------------------------------------------------------------

+Login Test using Selenium Web Driver and Maven Project in Java